-- Typically a 3.25 overall GPA is required, there may be some exceptions. - o Subject area grades from up to the last three semesters will be taken into consideration. - Assessment Data (NWEA, M-STEP, PSAT, etc.) - Multiple measures will be evaluated before students will be offered enrollment into each honors class.
+- Typically a 3.25 overall GPA is required, there may be some exceptions. - o Subject area grades from up to the last three semesters may be taken into consideration. - Assessment Data (NWEA, M-STEP, PSAT, etc.) may be taken into consideration. - Multiple measures will be evaluated before students will be offered enrollment into each honors class.